-Proposal Three-Ratification of the Appointment of Independent Registered Public Accounting Firm for Fiscal Year 2018.
+Proposal Three-Ratification of the Appointment of Independent Registered Public Accounting Firm for Fiscal Year 2019.
 Ratification of the appointment of our independent registered public accounting firm requires the affirmative vote of the holders of a majority of our stock having voting power and in attendance or represented by proxy at the Annual Meeting.
-"Broker non-votes" have no effect and will not be counted towards this proposal.
-We do not expect "broker non-votes" since brokers have discretionary authority to vote on this proposal.
+We do not expect "broker non-votes" since this proposal is considered to be a routine proposal and brokers have discretionary authority to vote on this proposal.
 Abstentions will have the effect of votes against Proposal Three.